ConvergePanelRESEARCH • VERIFY • GOVERN

 ConvergePanel's Claim Verification mode runs your claim through five AI models simultaneously — GPT-5.2, Claude Opus 4.5, Grok 4, Perplexity Pro, and Gemini 2.0 Flash.
 Each rates it independently: accurate, partially accurate, inaccurate, or unverifiable.
 The consensus score (0–100) tells you at a glance how much agreement there is.

 A score above 80 means the models broadly agree the claim is well-supported.
 Below 50 means significant disagreement — that's the signal to pause before sharing.
 The per-model breakdown shows exactly where the split is and what evidence each model cites.
+For topic-specific viral claims, see the guides below for health, finance, political, AI, and climate claims.

 How it works